Historic Sites of Manitoba: Ninette Sanatorium (Ninette, RM of Prairie Lakes)

 Holy Ground: The Story of the Manitoba Sanatorium at Ninette by David B. Stewart, J. A. Victor David Museum, 1999.

-We thank Margaret Bernhardt-Lowdon, Rob McInnes, and Janet Moore for providing additional information used here.
+We thank Margaret Bernhardt-Lowdon, Rob McInnes, Janet Moore, and Ronnie Aschenbrenner for providing additional information used here.

 This page was prepared by Gordon Goldsborough.